-There’s no outfit, frock, or piece of fashion that’s quite as iconic as the wedding dress.
-The gown—which can range from ultra-simple to extraordinarily elaborate—serves as the focal point of millions of weddings each year.
-“For many, wearing a wedding dress is a once-in-a-lifetime experience,” says the head designer at Amsale, Michael Cho.
-“A wedding dress is designed to frame the beauty, and exude the radiance of someone who is the very center of attention at one of life's most memorable events.”
+There’s no outfit or piece of fashion that’s quite as iconic as a wedding dress.
+These gowns—which can range from ultra-simple to extraordinarily elaborate—serve as the focal point of millions of weddings each year.
+“For many, wearing a wedding dress is a once-in-a-lifetime experience,” says Michael Cho, the head designer at Amsale.
+“A wedding dress is designed to frame the beauty, and exude the radiance, of someone who is the very center of attention at one of life's most memorable events.”

 Meet the Expert

-While you probably know that bridal gowns are special, there’s more to their allure than just being a beautiful item of clothing you wear while walking down the aisle.
-From how wedding dresses are made to their regal history, here’s an intimate look at the beloved bridal gown.
+The allure of a wedding dress isn't just limited to the fact that it's something you wear for your walk down the aisle.
+From how wedding dresses are made to their regal history, here's a closer look at the beloved bridal gown.

 The History of Wedding Dresses

-As for the modern wedding dress, Cho says that dates back to the 1980s.
-In fact, when designer Amsale Aberra couldn’t find a more contemporary silhouette for her 1985 wedding, she set out to create a chicer option herself. “[Amsale] eschewed the overly ornate—which was on-trend in that era—and crafted her own pared-down design that was elegant in its simplicity and quiet in its impact,” he explains.
+Cho says that the modern wedding dress we're so familiar with today dates back to the 1980s.
+In fact, when designer Amsale Aberra couldn’t find a more contemporary silhouette for her 1985 nuptials, she set out to create a chicer option herself. “[Amsale] eschewed the overly ornate—which was on-trend in that era—and crafted her own pared-down design that was elegant in its simplicity and quiet in its impact,” he explains.
 “Since then, Amsale has been widely credited as the inventor of the modern wedding dress.”

 How Are Wedding Dresses Made?